ABOUT

 CALL FOR PAPERS

-For COMPAYL 2025, we again invite researchers to submit their work in computational pathology in general and in combination with other modalities, such as (but not limited to) language, omics, and radiology.
-This year, we specifically encourage submissions that focus on spatial biology via spatial transcriptomics or spatial proteomics (named Method of the Year 2024 by Nature) or with a focus on clinical translation and validation of developed applications.
+For COMPAYL 2026, we again invite researchers to submit their work in computational pathology in general and in combination with other modalities, such as (but not limited to) language, omics, radiology, spatial transcriptomics, and spatial proteomics.
+We also encourage papers that focus on clinical translation of computational pathology methods and validation of developed applications.
+This year, we particularly encourage the submission of works focusing on agentic AI in pathology and AI in toxicologic pathology.

 Submissions unrelated to computational pathology or histopathology will be desk-rejected.